FaisalTamanoJr/public-class-notes/content/Lessons/LCASEAN - Lesson 1.md

 	- Signing of a *Preferential Trading Arrangement (PTA)* between member states.
 10. 1984
 	- Brunei joined the ASEAN.
+11. 1985
+	- The US president, Ronald Raegan, participated in the PMC
-11. 1992
+12. 1992
 	- ASEAN members agreed to gradually implement an *ASEAN Free Trade Area (AFTA)*
-12. 1995
+13. 1995
 	- Vietnam joined the ASEAN.
+14. 1996
+	- Founding of the Asia-Europe Meeting.
-13. 1997
+15. 1997
 	- Laos and Myanmar joined the ASEAN.
-14. 1999
+16. 1999
 	- Cambodia joined the ASEAN.
-15. 2002
+17. 2002
 	- Timor-Leste achieved national independence but is not part of the ASEAN
-16. 2003
+18. 2003
 	- There was a decision to create a ASEAN community and a need to reform the organizational structure and decision-making process.
+19. 2005
+	- Creation of the East Asia Summit
-17. 2007
+20. 2007
-	1. The AEC Blueprint produced a framework and roadmap for establishing the ASEAN as a single market and production base, while targeting 2015 as the implementation’s deadline.
+	- The AEC Blueprint produced a framework and roadmap for establishing the ASEAN as a single market and production base, while targeting 2015 as the implementation’s deadline.
-18. December 2008
+21. December 2008
 	- Implementation of the **ASEAN Charter**.
 		- It defined the duties and rights of each member states.
 		- It stated the roles and relationships of every ASEAN body.
 		- It encouraged ASEAN summits.
-19. October 2009
+22. October 2009
 	- Establishment of the *ASEAN Intergovernmental Commission on Human Rights*.
+23. 2010
+	- ASEAN-China Free Trade Agreement entered the force.
-20. November 19, 2012
+24. November 19, 2012
 	- Signing of the *ASEAN Human Rights Declaration*
-21. December 31, 2015
+25. December 31, 2015
-	1. Redefining of the ASEAN at the ASEAN Community to be founded on three pillars:
+	- Redefining of the ASEAN at the ASEAN Community to be founded on three pillars:
 		- ASEAN Political–Security Community (APSC)
 		- ASEAN Economic Community (AEC)
 		- ASEAN Social–Cultural Community (ASCC)

-### Model of Cooperation
+## Model of Cooperation

 The decision-making process and cooperation found in the ASEAN emphasize the virtue of sovereignty, wherein members do not interfere with the domestic affairs of other members, conflicts are resolved peacefully, and every member is treated equally.
 Their process is founded on 3 principles: *musyawarah* (consultation), *mukafat* (agreement), and *gotong royong* (sense of community).